achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2006-mla-convention.md

 Although the 2006 convention is now in the past, this information will remain available, as a record of what went on.
 Similar information for many other years is available via [the main page on ACH MLA sessions](?q=node/25).

-<div>Digital Medievalism and the Single Scholar
+Digital Medievalism and the Single Scholar
 ------------------------------------------

 Thursday, 28 December 2006, 1:45–3:00 p.m., Grand Ballroom Salon K, Philadelphia Marriott